-Chairman/Owner: Mr Ng Swee Hwa Managing Director: Mr Kelvin Ng 2.7 Markets served (including geographic breakdown, sectors served, and types of customers/ beneficiaries)
+2.7 Markets served (including geographic breakdown, sectors served, and types of customers/ beneficiaries)

-Proportion (%) of guests origin from August to December 2012
+Proportion (%) of guests origin from for 2013

 SBR accommodates guests from all around the world.

 As a hotel business, anyone willing to stay at SBR is welcomed to do so and SBR does not apply any discrimination of any kind on the origin of its guests.